- Where Does IoT Fit in Healthcare?

 With IoT-enabled devices, patients can receive real-time alerts when it is time to take their medication.
 The data collected by these devices can also be used to track medication adherence and identify potential drug therapy issues.

 Moreover, IoT can monitor the storage and transport of medications, ensuring that they are kept at the correct temperature and protected from tampering.
-By making drug management more efficient and effective, IoT has the potential to improve patient outcomes and reduce healthcare costs.
+By making drug management more efficient and effective, IoT in healthcare can improve patient outcomes and reduce healthcare costs.

 Identification of Chronic Diseases

 The Internet of Things healthcare technology identifies a patient’s chronic illness.
-The patient enters his symptoms, and the IoT healthcare devices match it with existing information to identify the disease.
+The patient enters his symptoms, and the IoT healthcare devices compare it with existing medical data to identify the disease.

 Wearable devices like Fitbit track heart rate, sugar, and blood pressure levels.
-Healthcare app development for wearables and mobile apps has made people more health-conscious and aware of their medical conditions.
+Healthcare app development for wearables and mobile apps has made individuals more health-conscious and proactive about managing their medical conditions.

 Examples of the IoT Medical Devices